BAGS OF TASTE

 There is an expectation that Bags of Taste will not disclose any contact details or personal information kept for its staff, volunteers or students to a third party, unless it is legally required to do so.

-- Applies to staff, volunteers, funders and creditors
+- Applies to all Board Members, staff, volunteers, funders and creditors

-- Applies to all aspects of the agency’s business and all business information created and managed internally and externally.
+- Applies to all aspects of the Bags of Taste’s business and all business information created and managed internally and externally.

-- Covers information and records in all formats including documents, email, voice messages, memoranda, minutes, audio-visual materials and business system
+- Covers information and records in all formats including documents, email, voice to messages, memoranda, minutes, audio-visual materials and business syste

 Part 1 – Information Security